alaudet/raspi-sump/docs/automated_install.md

 Edit raspisump.conf
 ====================

-Do not edit the raspisump.py file.
-All configurations are recorded in raspisump.conf
+All configurations are recorded in /home/pi/raspi-sump/raspisump.conf

 See the configuration file for explanations of variables.